pranaybinju/maps_blog/blogs/2018/js_this.md

-# Have you noticed `this` in Javascript?
+# Have you noticed `this` in JavasSript?

 `this` is a quite interesting being in the JS world.
 It is simple and does what it says - when you call a function it tries to know who is `this` caller calling it? :grin:

-Let's start with the layman terms
+Let's start with the simple example

 ```javascript
 const Dog = {